gilbertohasnofb/auxjad/docs/api/index.rst

-auxjad API
+Auxjad API
 ==========

-Below is a table with all classes and functions included in ``auxjad``.
+Below is a table with all classes and functions included in Auxjad.
 Click on their their names or use the left side panel to navigate to the individual documentaion of each class and function.

 .. toctree::
     :hidden:
     :maxdepth: 2
-    :caption: auxjad API
+    :caption: Auxjad API

     api-core
     api-score_components